-In 2020, MTVH invested in a new Social Value and Fundraising Manager post to work alongside suppliers/contractors to manage and monitor their Social Value obligations.
-This is supported by a new MTVH Social Value Policy (July 2020) which aims to deliver maximum social impact for our residents and communities.
+In 2020, MTVH invested in a new Social Value and Fundraising Manager post to work alongside suppliers/contactors to manage and monitor their Social Value obligations.
+This is supported by the MTVH Social Value Policy (July 2020) targeting the delivery of the maximum social impact for our residents and communities.

 Through working collaboratively with Procurement, Social Value is now embedded into all competitive tender processes where the contract value is expected to be over £100,000.
-Social Value has been given a 10% weighting score for all new contracts, making MTVH an industry leading housing provider when compared to our competitors.
+Social Value represents a 10% weighting score for all new contracts, making MTVH an industry leading housing provider when compared to our competitors.

-MTVH has signed Social value commitments for delivery of Clapham Park D sites (a major stage of the regeneration), partnered with 'Volunteer it Yourself' to refurbish community spaces, train and mentor young people.
+MTVH has signed Social value commitments for delivery of Clapham Park D sites (a major stage of the regeneration), and partnered with 'Volunteer it Yourself' to refurbish community spaces, train and mentor young people.